 Introduction to JFET (Junction Field Effect Transistor)

-- As bjt control current but JFET is used to control the voltage.
+- As bjt control current JFET is used to control the voltage.

-- In JFET there is two types of channels first one is n-type and the second one is P-type channel.
+- In JFET there are two types of channels first one is n-type and the second one is a P-type channel.

-- For the reduction of current in N-type JFET the voltage given to the gate should be negative with respect to the source.
+- For the reduction of current in N-type JFET, the voltage given to the gate should be negative concerning the source.

-- Similarly in P-type the voltage given to the gate is positive with respect to source to decrement in the current.
+- Similarly in P-type the voltage given to the gate is positive concerning the source to decrement in the current.

-- The JFET input impedance is higher usually have a value of 1010 ohms, it means there is no effect on the exterior component linked with its gate.
+- The JFET input impedance is higher and usually has a value of 1010 ohms, it means there is no effect on the exterior component linked with its gate.

 JFET Structure

-- The figure denoted as ‘a’ shows structure of n channel junction field-effect transistor.
+- The figure denoted as ‘a’ shows the structure of the n-channel junction field-effect transistor.

-- Wire is attached with every endpoint of N channel the drain is at the top point and source is at a lower point.
+- The wire is attached to every endpoint of N channel the drain is at the top point and the source is at a lower point.

-- In n channel configuration 2 p-type material are diffused with the n-type material to construct a n channel and both p-type regions are attached with the gate terminal.
+- In n channel configuration, 2 p-type materials are diffused with the n-type material to construct a n-channel and both p-type regions are attached with the gate terminal.

 - To make a simple configuration gate is linked with only one p region.